The Astro-Primordial Black Hole Merger Rates: a Reappraisal: Introduction

 If PBHs constitute a sizeable fraction of the dark matter (DM) (for a recent comprehensive review on current constraints see \cite{Sasaki:2018dmp, Carr:2020gox, green}), then they will most likely populate astrophysical systems, like stellar clusters.
 In these environments a population of BHs that originate from stellar evolution, henceforth Astrophysical BHs (ABHs) is hosted as well.
 The rate of ABH-ABH mergers from such environments has also been surveyed in the past \cite{Rodriguez:2015oxa,Rodriguez:2016kxx,OLeary:2005vqo,Miller:2008yw,Antonini:2016gqe}.
 Given this likely coexistence of PBHs and ABHs in the same system, we expect that PBHs will be interacting with ABHs and forming binaries with them that might subsequently coalesce.
 Therefore, PBH-ABH mergers should be inevitable.
 Because PBHs were formed in the early universe and ABHs arose from stellar evolution in the late universe, PBH-ABH mergers can only be assembled via some dynamical channel, for example through a capture process \cite{Nitz:2020bdb,Tsai:2020hpi,Vattis:2020iuz}.

 In this work, motivated by the recent GW190521 event which we take as a benchmark point, we wish to critically assess if PBH-ABH binaries can form, merge in stellar clusters and reproduce the LIGO/Virgo detection rate.
 Specifically, we evaluate the contribution from the Milky Way type globular clusters in calculating the merger rate.
 This has also been done in the past, for instance in \cite{Kovetz:2018vly,Kritos:2020fjw} where it is estimated that there is a non-negligible contribution from globular clusters.
-For simplicity we take a monochromatic mass spectrum for the PBHs peaked at the value $80M_\odot$, well inside the upper mass gap, and an illustrative doubly peaked spectrum for the ABHs with a low mass and a high mass component at $10M_\odot$ and $60M_\odot$, respectively.
+For simplicity we take a monochromatic mass spectrum for the PBHs peaked at the value $80M_\odot$.
+This is motivated by the necessity to have PBHs well inside the upper mass gap where current constraints allow for a total PBH abundance sufficient to obtain sizeable merger rates.
+Notice also that the choice of a broader PBH mass spectrum, e.g. a log-normal shape typically predicted by PBH formation scenarios, is not expected to modify our results if narrow enough.
+Furthermore, we take an illustrative doubly peaked spectrum for the ABHs with a low mass and a high mass component at $10M_\odot$ and $60M_\odot$, respectively.
+This choice regarding the astrophysical mass spectrum is admittedly oversimplifying, but it allows to deal with an otherwise complex dynamical system.
+We consider this as the first step towards a more thorough analysis.

 We look at three possible formation mechanisms: direct capture, three body induced processes and a runaway process of binary-single and binary-binary exchanges leading to the formation of a high mass ABH-PBH pair.
 To investigate this third case which we refer to as the ``catalysis'' channel, we resort to meaningful analytical estimates, comparing the rates and timescales of various processes occurring inside the clusters, in order to critically test whether ABH-PBH binaries can efficiently form.